-To smoothly integrate information from sources with your own ideas, show how and why the evidence supports your points, and clearly distinguish your ideas from the source information.
+When you use information from sources, it's important to smoothly integrate that information with your own ideas, show how and why the evidence supports your points, and clearly distinguish your ideas from the source information.

 1. Integrate points and evidence